 "Thank you for the signs," Faramir said further.

 The dwarf spat in response, still furious.
-“That was at Frodo’s insistence.”
+"That was at Frodo's insistence."
 Then the emotion of frustration was added to his voice.
-“They are a few minutes above.
+"They are a few minutes above.
 I have set Sam and his knife guarding Gollum.
 Those three obstinates are on the verge of mutiny!
-I wanted to push on faster, but it was as if [herding cats].
+I wanted to push on faster, they mind no better than cats would.
 I wish you better luck of them.
-Follow me.”
+Follow me."

 "Boromir trusted me and let me free, and I treated him like an enemy."